 Careful with cold-water fish

 Eating large Goldwater fish on a regular basis is one of the most common causes of mercury poisoning.
-Therefore, you should avoid the following fish:
+Therefore, you should avoid consuming the following fish in large quantities:

 - King mackerel

 In fact, the AECOSAN recommended pregnant women and children under 3 not to consume this type of fish.
 Instead, try eating sardines, anchovies, and mackerel.
 Salmon is fine as long as it’s wild or farmed.
 Whitefish is also a good heavy metal-free fish.